HoGentTIN/linux-training-hogent/modules/basic_tools/050_tools_solution.md

 ## solution: basic Unix tools

-1\.
-Explain the difference between these two commands.
+1. Explain the difference between these two commands.
 This question is very important.
-If you don\'t know the answer, then look back at the `shell` chapter.
+If you don't know the answer, then look back at the `shell` chapter.

     find /data -name "*.txt"